markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/doc/postgresInstallation.md

 Procedures should be installed by the database owner.
 Procedures need to installed in each database where Yadamu will be used.

+YADAMU assumes that the postgres extension pgcypto is enabled in the database where you are installed the Postgres Database support.

 ```bat
 psql -Upostgres -hyadamu-db1 -dyadamu <src/install/postgres/sql/YADAMU_IMPORT.sql
 ```